*The Parental Controls settings updated in late 2022 and therefore we have updated this guide accordingly on 1 February 2023*

 3. Ensure parental controls and/or settings are child safe.
 Here's what you need adjust in Roblox settings:

-Ensure your child is using an <13 account.
+Ensure your child is using an <13 (years old) account.

 This setting is based upon the DOB your child &/or you submitted when signing up for the account.
-If you find the account is incorrectly setup as a 13+, you can simply go to the settings and change the DOB.
+If you find the account is incorrectly setup as a 13+, you can simply go to the Personal section and change the DOB.

 See the info below to read what the main difference between under or over 13 accounts: